HemavathiJ/Angular2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

+## How
+Clone the project using https://github.com/HemavathiJ/Angular2.git or download the zip file.
+Navigate to the folder where "package.json" resides.
+Run `npm install`, which install all required dependency modules for this project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding